 Drone Industry Worries About Privacy BacklashIt's a good bet that in the not-so-distant future aerial drones will be part of Americans' everyday lives, performing countless useful functions.

 Boeing Shows Political Clout With Congress Silent On Dreamliner ProblemsAs Boeing, its airline customers and federal safety regulators struggled over the past two months to solve problems with the new 787 Dreamliner's fire-plagued batteries, one player has been strangely silent: Congress.

-Israel and the U.S. on Monday carried out a successful test of the next-generation Arrow 3 missile defense system, for the first time sending an interceptor into outer space, where it could destroy missiles fired from Iran.
+Israel, US Successfully Test Anti-Missile System Israel and the U.S. on Monday carried out a successful test of the next-generation Arrow 3 missile defense system, for the first time sending an interceptor into outer space, where it could destroy missiles fired from Iran.